Skip to main content

 • How do I get approval for an improvement project on my home?

-Items to be reviewed by the ARB (Architectural Review Board) will include any improvement or structure of any kind, including without limitation, any building, dwelling, fence, wall, sign, site paving, grading, sewer, drain, disposal system, decorative lighting scheme, painting or alteration of a dwelling (including doors, windows, roof), installation of solar panels or other energy generation devices, construction of fountains, swimming pools, screened enclosures, hot tubs, construction of privacy fences, additions of awnings, shelters, gates, flower boxes, shelves, and statues.
+Items to be reviewed by the ARB (Architectural Review Board) will include any improvement or structure of any kind, landscaping change, tree removal, including without limitation, any building, dwelling, fence, wall, sign, site paving, grading, sewer, drain, disposal system, decorative lighting scheme, painting or alteration of a dwelling (including doors, windows, roof), installation of solar panels or other energy generation devices, construction of fountains, swimming pools, screened enclosures, hot tubs, construction of privacy fences, additions of awnings, shelters, gates, flower boxes, shelves, and statues.

 This means most improvements you would make around your house need approval.
 If you’re in doubt, submit a request.
 If one is not needed, they’ll politely let you know.
 The process is easy!
 Simply visit the ARB page or email arb@oakleafpoa.com with any questions that you might have about the application process.